ManigandanMJ/Git/README.md

   - Created a feature branch.
   - Switched to new branch and commited changes to the file.
-  - Pushed the chnages to feature branch.
+  - Pushed the changes to feature branch.
   - created pull request.
   - Added and commited to the main branch.
   - Pushed the changes to the main branch.